 Get the full list of Florida counties that collect a discretionary surtax and their tax rates from the Florida Department of Revenue.

 In Florida, vehicle sales tax is owed on the purchase of any car, motorcycle, truck, trailer or RV.
-Be sure to consider all other costs before buying a car, including title, registration and tag fees.
-For instance, registration fees will vary based on the type and size of the vehicle.
+Be sure to consider all other costs before buying a car.